scherersoftware/cake-attachments/README.md

 want that, you can disable this behavior by setting `includeDependencies` to `false` in the Helper's config.

 See `AttachmentsHelper::addDependencies()` for the JS/CSS dependencies you need to include.

+## Requirements

+As defined in composer.json, for Image Resizing we need the ImageMagick extension.
+Also, make sure ghostscript is installed, without it PDF previews won't work.

+On Mac OS X you can install ghostscript via homebrew:

+    brew install ghostscript